 After all, how do the bacteria get into your mouth, why are they worse at night, and what can we do to reduce their impact?

 It’s fair to say that all of us have a culture of bacteria in our mouths.
-Very little can be done to entirely rid our mouths of such things.
-However the numbers of bacteria can be kept under control, and fewer bacteria means less bad breath.
+Very little can be done to get rid entirely of such things.
+However, it is possible to keep the number of bacteria under control, and fewer bacteria means less bad breath.

 The problem is that many of the actions which help to control microbial load in our mouths decline or cease altogether while we are asleep.